Divisive Hierarchical Clustering of Variables Identified by Singular Vectors

 \section{Discussion}

-In this paper, we introduce a nonparametric method for divisive hierarchical variable clustering.
-Our approach relies on sparse loadings to effectively reduce the number of possible splits for a divisive approach, enabling fast computation even for large data sets, as demonstrated in our simulation studies.
+In this paper, we introduced a methodology for divisive hierarchical clustering.
+Our approach uses sparse approximations of the eigenvectors to effectively reduce the number of candidate splits in a divisive approach, enabling fast computation, as demonstrated through simulation studies.

-We propose three distinct measures for dissimilarity to induce semidistances between clusters.
-Furthermore, these semidistances satisfy the ultrametric property if our proposed method identifies the true underlying hierarchical variable structure.
-For completeness, we want to mention that in the course of our research we also experimented with other dissimilarity measures, but they either proved computationally costly or exhibited poor performance.

-In two examples, we showcase the applicability of hierarchical variable clustering using singular vectors on real data.
-In psychometric research, the interest often lies in the internal reliability of variable groups.
-We therefore illustrate that internal reliability, calculated for each cluster by an averaged spectral norm of the respective sample correlation matrix, provides interpretable values for the clusters.

-Future research in the area of factor analysis can utilize the cluster values assigned by internal reliability.
-In factor analysis, the aim is to identify latent variables that account for most of the variance in the data and are a combination of the observed variables.
-These factors are easier to interpret if they are disjoint.
-Since the clusters in hierarchical clustering are disjoint and their values are determined by a function of the largest eigenvalues, which imply the explained variance, there is a natural link between HC-SVD and factor analysis.
+We adapted average and single linkage to divisive clustering and showed that the resulting HC-SVD distance matrix, constructed using these linkage functions, satisfies the ultrametric property.
+This ensures that the resulting dendrogram is interpretable without inversions.

+Through two empirical examples, we demonstrated the applicability of HC-SVD for observation and variable clustering using real data, and highlighted its advantage over agglomerative clustering, which is commonly used for hierarchical clustering.

+We also explored three extensions: adapting objectives from other clustering methods, balanced clustering, and computing reliability measures in psychometrics.
+In an illustrative simulation study, HC-SVD indicated to outperform the original clustering methods, though theoretical confirmation in line with Theorem~\ref{th:RecoveryBound} and more extensive simulations remain necessary.
+The same holds for balanced clustering, where HC-SVD provides a promising starting point.
+Finally, HC-SVD enables the computation of Revelle’s beta, a psychometric reliability measure that had remained practically inaccessible for over 45 years.
+Extending HC-SVD to other divisive reliability measures is a natural next step.

+A potential limitation of HC-SVD arises in spiked correlation scenarios, where the eigenvalues are concentrated in a bulk.
+In such cases, the number of sparse eigenvectors needed might not be reliably given by the intuition provided in Remark~\ref{re:kMin}, and a larger number of sparse eigenvectors might be required.
+This, in turn, increases the computation time of HC-SVD.
+Furthermore, as implied by Theorem~\ref{th:RecoveryBound}, HC-SVD may struggle to detect the hierarchical clustering structure when all variables are strongly correlated, that is when all elements exhibit high similarity.